-Beginning in 1998, the State of Texas implemented a constitutional classification scheme concerning the appraisal of residential property that receives a residence homestead exemption.
-Under the new law, beginning in the second year a property receives a homestead exemption; increases in the value of that property are "capped."
-The value for tax purposes of a qualified residence homestead will be the LESSER of:
+The State of Texas implemented a constitutional classification scheme concerning the appraisal of residential property that receives a residence homestead exemption.
+Under the law, a property owner who acquires property after Jan.
+1 may receive the residence homestead exemption for the applicable portion of that tax year immediately on qualification of the exemption, if the previous owner did not receive the same exemption for the tax year.

+Once the residence homestead exemption is applied, increases in the value of that property are "capped."
+The value for tax purposes of a qualified residence homestead will be the lesser of: